| Title: | Dynamic Panel Multiple Threshold Model with Fixed Effects |

 The statistic is

-where is the number of thresholds in H1,
+where is the number of thresholds in H1, and .

 And the p-value is computed by bootstrap method (see Ramírez-Rondán, 2020).